 Cardio also increases your appetite so you will be able to down some extra calories to make up for the loss you experienced during your workout.
-You can get away with doing some low intensity cardio without losing lean mass gains so do not be afraid to do cardio while bulking.
+You can get away with doing some low-intensity cardio without losing lean mass gains, so do not be afraid to do cardio while bulking.

 In order to gain weight (muscle), you must increase your calories.
-This does not mean you can eat McDonald's or Wendy's every meal since you would be increasing your calories.
+This does not mean you can eat McDonald's or Wendy's every meal, since you would be increasing your calories.
 You could do that, but I wouldn't recommend it unless you want to look like a blimp.

 An easy way to do this (especially if you are stuck at the same weight) is to track your calories.
-When you find out how many calories you are eating which maintaining your weight, add 250-500 calories each day and by the end of the week see if you gained any weight.
+When you find out how many calories you are eating which maintaining your weight, add 250-500 calories each day, and by the end of the week see if you gained any weight.

 Don't forget that 3500 calories is equal to one pound.
 So theoretically, if you increased your calories by 500 each day for a week you should gain a pound.
-Now let me explain something to you, this isn't as easy as you may think.
+Now let me explain something to you; this isn't as easy as you may think.
 You can't just eat some Twinkies or eat a cake.

 You still need to be eating clean to ensure you don't gain fat.
 Yes, during your bulking phase, you will gain some fat.
-But do not get worried about this unless you are gaining a lot of fat in which case you need to look at your diet and clean it up more.
+But do not get worried about this unless you are gaining a lot of fat, in which case you need to look at your diet and clean it up more.
 It would be a smart idea for you to write down your weight once a week on the same day and at the same time.

 This will help with the accuracy of your results.
 You can also get your body fat measured once per week to see how much fat you are gaining.
 Like I mentioned before, if you are gaining a lot of fat, re-evaluate your diet.

 When it's empty, you know you got your gallon in.
 At that point you can refill and start over.
 Water also keeps your metabolism up due to the oxygen content in the water.
-No one was ever killed by overdosing on water, so drink up!

 Most people have the mentality that more is better.
 This is not the case with training.
 Most of the time the people who have that mindset are overtraining and in turn minimizing their gains.
 Depending on your exercise level, you could train smartly with 3-6 days in the gym.